Miuns1/Miuns1/README.md

 - ⚡ Fun fact: ...
 -->

 Hey!
-My name is Jose.
+My name is Andrés.
 I'm currently reinforcing my knowledge on GitHub fundamentals so I can add it to my skillset and get certified.